randomseed-io/amelinium/README.md

 redistribute and/or modify this software as long as you comply with the terms of the [GNU Lesser General Public License][LICENSE] (version 3).

+Amelinium is delivered with the HTMX JavaScript library licensed under [BSD-2-Clause license][HTMXLICENSE].

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.